 Just What Exactly Is A Salt Pool?

-If you’ve ever heard a friend or neighbor talking about their salt system for their swimming pool, you’ve probably wondered what exactly a salt pool is, especially if you currently have a chlorine pool.
+If you’ve ever heard a friend or neighbor talking about their salt system for their swimming pool, you’ve probably wondered what exactly a salt pool is, especially if you currently pool.

 In fact, you’ve probably heard them talking about how much better it is and how much easier it is to take care of than a basic chlorine pool.